 Beautiful.
 Simple.
 Timeless.

 Welcome to Marcus Scott Photography for beautiful fine art portraiture between Norwich and Dereham in the heart of Norfolk.
-Shooting in your own home or at our new garden studio (coming soon), Marcus brings a unique style developed over years of experience shooting and exhibiting fine art landscapes and still life to give your portrait a timeless, classic look.
+Shooting at our new garden studio or in your own home, Marcus brings a unique style developed over years of experience shooting and exhibiting fine art landscapes and still life to give your portrait a timeless, classic look.

 A Brief History